AustinClemmer/bush/finalReport.md

 When the user enters the program, they are met with a simple greeting message to welcome them to the Bush experience.
 They are then presented with a simple prompt (">>> "), and can begin using the shell to navigate around in the computer, and perform whatever tasks are required during the session.
 The user completes these actions by entering in commands to the command line and pressing the return key, this is where the magic happens.

 The library that extends the capability of the go language to digest user input, and display a new prompt, is known as "Readline".
 Once the user strikes the return key, the string they entered into the command line gets initialized to an internal variable.
 This variable is passed along to an executing function to be handled, and to ensure the correct message to reach the operating system.
 This string is tokenized into the main command, and its flags/arguments.
 Tokenization, in this context, refers to the process of classifying sections of the string.
 An empty string will return the user a new prompt, and do nothing.
 The main command and it's arguments are passed to a function in the library in the Go language package "OS" known as "exec".
 The package exec runs external commands, remapping stdin and stdout, intentionally not invoking the system shell.
+The standard streams, stdin, stdout, and stderr, are preconnected input and output communication channels.  [] Upon execution of a command with an interactive shell, these streams are connected to the terminal.
+Stdin is the representation of the data stream into the program, stdout being the stream of data out of the program, and stderr being the stream which error messages come through.
 Specifically, the Command function in the "os/exec" package digests the command and arguments, and returns a command structure.
 The shell internally maps the operating system level stdin, stdout, and stderr, to the command stdin, stdout, stderr.
 The command is then ran, and error checking occurs to make sure everything was properly formatted, and that no errors occurred.
 Each time a command is entered, the "Readline" library takes the raw string from the user, and appends it to a master history file.
 If no such file exists, one will be made in the correct place, and the commands will begin to populate it.
 The error handling is done with the error interface provided by the "runtime" Go package.
 This package allows the developer to distinguish types that are runtime errors from ordinary errors.
 After the successful completion of a command, the "Readline" library returns a new prompt to the user, and awaits another command.

 ### Development